ctnava/rxtechnotes/3_healthcare_coverage.md

 - Date of birth
 - Address and contact information
 - Gender
-- Allergies (use "NKA" there are no known allergies)
+- Allergies (use "NKA" if there are no known allergies)
-- health conditions
+- Health conditions
 - Current medications (prescriptions, supplements, & OTC)
 - Insurance Information